 They also feature advanced glow plugs, additional glow plug control, and injectors that can fire up to 5 times during a single stroke.
 The much less impressive (to normal people) additions to the engine include a SCR catalyst system with diesel exhaust fluid, hot side EGR valve, additional NOX system sensors, additional exhaust system temperature sensors, and a complete secondary cooling system.

 Luckily, these engines have been fairly reliable.
-I have put together a 6.7L Powerstroke common problems.
+I have put together a 6.7L Powerstroke common problems list.
 We do not see a large percentage of engines with serious issues, but they do have a few common problems that are starting to be pattern fixes that I have outlined below.

 The most common cause of check engine lights and stop safely warnings are the Exhaust Gas Temperature sensor failures.
 They are so frequent that Ford has issued a warranty extension under a FSA action to cover these sensors.
 That's good news for consumers - at the dealer we change a few every week.
 Most of the time these sensors are easily replaced, with some requiring heating the bungle with the aid of the torch, and others using a machinist tap to repair the threads.
 Either way it's a relatively simple fix for most.
 You could always check out the guide on Changing 6.7L Powerstroke EGT Sensors.

 Another hot issue is the new EGR design because the valve has been relocated from the cold side to the hot side.
 The 6.4L and 6.0L EGR systems flowed from the exhaust, through the coolers, then to the valve.
 The new 6.7L Powerstroke design has the EGR flow from the hot exhaust, to the valve, then if the valve is open through the coolers.
-It effectively reduced the carbon deposits forming on the EGR valve that caused many problems on the 6.0L / 6.4L.
-There is always drawbacks: the new design allows the deposits to occur in the EGR cooler core.
-The EGR cooler core can become completely clogged with carbon deposits in severe cases.
-If you have DTC P0401 stored in your PCM, the 6.7L Powerstroke EGR cooler replacement is likely how to fix your problems and is a relatively simple, straight forward process.
+It effectively reduced the carbon deposits forming on the EGR valve that caused many problems on the 6.0L / 6.4L but there are always drawbacks to design changes: the new design allows the soot deposits to occur in the EGR cooler core.
+The EGR cooler core can become completely clogged with carbon deposits in severe cases, even on lower mile vehicles.
+If you have DTC P0401 stored in your PCM, the 6.7L Powerstroke EGR cooler replacement is likely how to fix your problems and a relatively simple, straight forward process.